numpy/numpy/doc/source/reference/c-api/array.rst

 the new array iterator, :c:type:`NpyIter`.

 An array iterator is a simple way to access the elements of an N-dimensional array quickly and efficiently.
+Section `2
+<iterator.html>`__ provides more description and examples of
+this useful approach to looping over an array.

 .. c:function:: PyObject* PyArray_IterNew(PyObject* arr)